How to shop online safely and avoid getting scammed

 7. Be mindful of VAT and customs duty

 If shopping outside the EU, and this includes the UK now, be mindful of VAT and customs duty.

 It can be quite tempting to buy certain goods like phones and laptops on American sites, for example, as they can be up to half the price sometimes, however you could be liable for VAT and duty on the goods you buy.

-So a laptop which you see for €1,000 is actually going to cost you at least €1,230 once Irish VAT is tacked on and more when you take into account the customs duty to be paid.
+So a laptop which you see on a US site for €1,000 is actually going to cost you at least €1,230 once Irish VAT is tacked on and more when you take into account the customs duty to be paid.

 Some of the more sophisticated retailers will operate on a “DDP” model – delivered duty paid, which means the price you see at the checkout will be the final price and will include all taxes and duties – but others will leave it to delivery companies here like An Post to collect the outstanding taxes before they hand over the goods, potentially leading to delays not to mention bill shock.

 8. If in doubt, wait it out

 If in doubt, trust your instinct and browse somewhere else or spend locally on the highstreet instead.

 9. Don't get duped by dodgy sales tactics